preterag/pipecdn/docs/articles/pipe_pop_implementation_v1.0.md

 - Comprehensive documentation of script relationships
 - A central script reference table in the README

+### Challenge: Node ID Consistency

+Maintaining a consistent node ID across different locations and commands was challenging.

+**Solution**: We implemented a node ID consolidation system that:
+- Detects multiple node ID files
+- Consolidates them to use a single, consistent ID
+- Verifies that all locations use the same ID
+- Integrates with the service to use the consolidated ID

+### Challenge: Wallet Management

+Providing easy access to wallet information and configuration presented challenges.

+**Solution**: We developed a wallet management system that:
+- Displays wallet information from multiple sources
+- Provides a simple command for updating wallet addresses
+- Ensures consistency across configuration files
+- Integrates with the service to apply changes

 ## Future Directions

 While we've made significant progress, our work continues.
 Future enhancements include: